Resources for the Devout Life

 Free PDF Downloads

-Much of the material on WordPoints is available in the form of printable PDF documents.
+Much of the content on WordPoints is available in printable PDF documents.
 Downloads are free.

-If you like to give copies of our books to others, here is a quantity discount that will make them less expensive.
+If you give copies of our books to others, here is a quantity discount that make them less expensive.